 - There is the issuance of debt securities, both short-term (money orders) and long-term debt (bonds, mortgages, and else.) and increased debt with the receipt of offset funds;

-- Cash receipts due to interest, rent, or dividends from investments, donations, or gifts or the receipt of tax payments in the prior period.
+- Fund receipts due to interest, rent, or dividends from investments, donations, or gifts or the receipt of tax payments in the prior period.

 What Includes Cash and What Doesn’t?